Spring Mountains: Mount Charleston

 The highest point is Mount Charleston (officially Charleston Peak), at 11918 ft.
 The area around Mount Charleston is protected in the Mount Charleston Wilderness.
 The main town in the area is also named Mount Charleston (Nevada), which lies in Kyle Canyon.
 The area is typically 30-40 °F cooler than the valleys below, and it is a popular getaway for Las Vegas residents and visitors.
 The Lee Canyon (Ski and Snowboard Resort) lies in Lee Canyon on State Highway 156.

 Strawberry Valley

 Strawberry Valley is the gap pass on the north point of the Spring Mountains.
-U.S. Route 95 in Nevada goes though the pass.
+U.S. Route 95 in Nevada goes through the pass.
 Nevada State Route 160 is just west of the Strawberry Valley pass.

 Other peaks

 In addition to Mount Charleston, other major summits in the Spring Mountains range include Bonanza Peak, McFarland Peak, Mummy Mountain, Griffith Peak, Bridge Mountain, Mount Wilson and Mount Potosi.

 Biological diversity

 The Spring Mountains are a sky island ecosystem.
 With an area around 860 sqmi, and a vertical range of nearly 2 mi, the mountains encompass a wide variety of habitats, and the biological diversity is probably greater than anywhere else in Nevada; 37 species of trees are known (more than any other Nevadan range), and 600 species of vascular plants have been reported from the Red Rock Canyon National Conservation Area alone.

 The bases of the mountains are part of the Mojave zone dominated by creosote bush and white bursage, then rising to a blackbush scrub zone, followed by a pygmy conifer zone with juniper, pinyon pine, and mountain mahogany, and topped by a montane zone with many species of conifers around Mt.
 Charleston and its connecting ridges.

-Palmer's chipmunk is endemic to the Spring Mountains.
+There are over 20 endemic species native to the Spring Mountains, including eight species of butterflies.
+Other endemic fauna include Palmer's chipmunk, the Spring Mountains Springsnail, and the Mount Charleston Ant.